beequeue/developers-sky-com/README.md

 author: Donald Knuth
 categories: conferences
 image: /images/test.png
-excerpt: "Sky are attending Google I/O - here's what we're planning to see any why"
 ---
 ```
 > Note: Please be careful to escape any characters in the header.
 For instance, instead of using an apostrophe ('), replace it with `&apos;`, and instead of using an ampersand (&), replace with `&amp;`.
 Further replacements might be less than/greater than symbols, which you should replace with `&lt;` and `&gt;` respectively.
 Finally, please try and avoid double quotation ("), as these will signal the end of your string.*